10 – Space Truckin’ – Deep Purple

 # 5 – Set The Controls For The Heart Of The Sun – Pink Floyd

-Set the Controls for the Heart of the Sun by Pink Floyd is one of the band’s earliest explorations into space-themed rock, encapsulating the cosmic and experimental nature of their sound.
-Featured on their 1968 album A Saucerful of Secrets, the song was written by Roger Waters and includes contributions from all five members of the band: Roger Waters, Syd Barrett, David Gilmour, Richard Wright, and Nick Mason.
-This track holds the unique distinction of being the only one in the Pink Floyd catalog that features both Barrett and Gilmour on guitars, even though Barrett’s involvement was waning due to his personal struggles.
+Set the Controls for the Heart of the Sun by Pink Floyd is one of the band’s earliest explorations into space-themed rock, encapsulating their sound’s cosmic and experimental nature.
+Featured on their 1968 album A Saucerful of Secrets, the song was written by Roger Waters and includes contributions from all five band members: Roger Waters, Syd Barrett, David Gilmour, Richard Wright, and Nick Mason.
+This track holds the unique distinction of being the only one in the Pink Floyd catalog that features both Barrett and Gilmour on guitars, even though Barrett’s involvement was waning due to his struggles.

 Read More: Ultimate Pink Floyd Page: Complete History, Songs, Albums & More